shah-zeb-naveed/data-science-notes/README.md

    - Consider normalization of metric by e.g. daily active users.

 - Modelling approaches
    - Objectives can be broken into multiple models.
-Better to have sperate models and then weight instead of predicting the aggregate to keep control.
    - Break down complex problems (e.g. multi-stage recommender), identify inputs/outputs of each stage
       - can create multiple propensity models (like, comment, share) and weighted avaerage using business-defined importances.
       - funnel approach: increasing model complexity down the road